-Linear Casimirs given by the element of the $\ker B$ are $v_2 (=u_4)$ and $v_4 (=u_3)$.
-Interestingly enough that $H_1(u)$ is a Casimir in our setting, i.e. in~\cite{MR1233228}, the vector field $\tilde{B}u$ is paired with a Casimir trough a symplectic structure.
-As mentioned there, this is only possible when zero eigenvalues have even multiplicity i.e. Jordan blocks of the eigenvalue zero come in pairs.
+Linear Casimirs given by the elements of $\ker B$ are $v_2 (=u_4)$ and $v_4 (=u_3)$.
+So, the function $H_1(u)$ is actually a Casimir.
+In~\cite{MR1233228}, the vector field $\tilde{B}u$ is paired with a Casimir trough a symplectic structure.
+As mentioned there, this is only possible when zero eigenvalue has even multiplicity and its Jordan blocks have the same structure.
 Our approach works for any dimension and any type of Jordan blocks, detecting Casimirs.
-For the example above, one may cut off Casimirs and consider the Hamiltonian $H_{red}(v)=d_{14}(v_1v_4-v_2v_3)$.
+Note that the vector field $X$ is Hamiltonian w.r.t. the Poisson structure $BD^{-1}$ and the Hamiltonian $H^\prime(v)=d_{14}(v_1v_4-v_2v_3)$. \end{example}